 Garvan is committed to supporting the work of our incredible researchers through fundraising so that they can predict, prevent, diagnose and treat the diseases affecting human health most today.

-Face-to-face fundraising is one of the most efficient and cost-friendly ways to find generous members of the public who want to join us in the fight against disease on an ongoing basis to make the most impact.
+One way we find like-minded donors who are interested in supporting our work is face-to-face fundraising.
+This is one of the most efficient and cost-friendly ways to find generous members of the public who want to join us in the fight against disease on an ongoing basis.

-Our fundraisers will be wearing Garvan-branded uniforms (light grey shirts, black jackets, indigo logo) and will have ID tags on lanyards.
-If you are unsure if a fundraiser is genuine you can ask to see their ID which they are required to wear at all times while working.
-It should clearly state who they work for (Apex Alliance) and that they are representing the Garvan Institute of Medical Research.
+Our fundraisers will be wearing Garvan-branded uniforms (light grey shirts, black jackets, indigo/purple logo) and will have ID tags on lanyards.
+If you are unsure if a fundraiser is genuine you can ask to see their ID, which they are required to always wear while working.
+It should clearly state who they work for (Fundamental Worldwide) and that they are representing the Garvan Institute of Medical Research.
+Our fundraisers collect donation details on an Ipad and will never ask for cash.
+If you’d like to confirm you’ve interacted with a genuine fundraiser, please get in touch, with our Supporter Services team at 1300 73 66 77 or via email at firstname.lastname@example.org.

 Is my personal data secure?

-If you have chosen to support us by direct debit, you will receive a follow up phone call and welcome pack to confirm we have the correct details and to thank you for your kindness and generosity.
+If you have chosen to support us with a monthly gift, you will receive a follow up phone call and welcome pack to confirm we have the correct details and to thank you for your kindness and generosity.

-What times of the day can fundraisers knock on doors?
+What times of the day are fundraisers permitted to knock on doors?

-Apex Alliance are a face-to-face agency who supply donor acquisition services to a range of charity clients.
-They are registered by the Public Fundraising Regulatory Authority and comply to all best practise standards.
+Fundamental Worldwide is a face-to-face professional agency that specialise in donor acquisition and represent a range of charity clients.
+They are registered by the Public Fundraising Regulatory Authority and comply with all best practice standards.

 Are councils and police aware of fundraisers operating in their areas?

-Councils require fundraisers to have permits to operate on street campaigns but not for residential campaigns.
+Some councils require fundraisers to have permits to operate on street campaigns but not for residential campaigns.
 However, all fundraisers must carry an ID badge which must be displayed at all times.
-The ID badge states who they work for (Apex Alliance) and who they work on behalf of (Garvan).
+The ID badge states who they work for (Fundamental worldwide) and who they work on behalf of (Garvan).
+Garvan holds state-based licenses in all Australian states and territories available on request.

-How do I make a complaint about a fundraiser?
+How do I provide feedback about a fundraiser?

-How much of your donation will go to medical research?
+How much of my donation will go to medical research?

-For every dollar Garvan receives from the government, we need to raise at least another 70 cents to continue our vital medical research.
-If we didn’t generate additional funds, many research projects would not be realised.
+For every dollar Garvan receives from the government, we need to raise at least another dollar to continue our vital medical research.
+If we didn’t generate additional funds, many research projects would not happen.

-We pay the third party fundraising provider a one-off fee for every new regular monthly donor who kindly decides to support us.
-This fee varies according to how much is donated.
+We pay a third-party fundraising provider a one-off fee for every new regular monthly donor who kindly decides to support us.
 While this fee is a one-off, most new supporters choose to continue giving to Garvan for many years, and often in different ways, making face-to-face fundraising a very cost-effective way to raise funds over the long-term.

 How is Garvan funding this campaign?

 Garvan is funding this campaign from its overall fundraising budget – which is pre-allocated, not directly from an individual’s donation.
-Of all the funds Garvan receives, only 12 percent go towards its total administration costs and fundraising.
+Of all the funds Garvan receives, only 12% go towards its total administration costs and fundraising.

 How will Garvan benefit from this program?

-Garvan is starting this program so we can raise more funding for our medical research – to predict, prevent, diagnose and treat disease.
+Garvan is running this program so we can raise more funding for our medical research – to predict, prevent, diagnose and treat disease.

 Is face-to-face regulated?